Sony RX100 V versus Nikon D700

 The RX100 V is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the D700 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D700 was succeeded by the Nikon D800.

-So how do things add up?
-Is the Sony RX100 V better than the Nikon D700 or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Sony RX100 V and the Sony RX100 V?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Sony Cyber-shot DSC-RX100 V: